 Most children will outgrow bedwetting on their own over time.

-- At 5 years of age, 15% of all children wet the bed.
+- At 5 years of age, 15% of children wet the bed.

 - By 8 years, 6% to 8% of children wet the bed.

-- Even without treatment, only about 2% of children still wet the bed by 15 years of age.
+- Without treatment, about 2% of children still wet the bed by 15 years of age.

 Does bedwetting need to be treated?